abyssDS/sfmlWiki/TutorialGQE-Engine.md

 class Level {
   public:
-    GameObjects* mObjects[100]; // Notice how GameObjects is a pointer now, not a full object };
+    GameObjects* mObjects; // Notice how GameObjects is a pointer now, not a full object };
 ```